tsaekao/npm-demo/API.md

 ### types.FLOAT : <code>string</code>
 Float rules per qualifiers: Must be a [finite](#rtvref.types.FINITE) floating point number, and a number [primitive](#rtvref.types.primitives).
- Per IEEE 754, zero is considered a float.
+ Per IEEE 754, zero (`0`) is considered a float.
+Note that `NaN` is permitted if the qualifier is TRUTHY.

 Arguments (optional): [numeric_args](#rtvref.types.numeric_args)